dlesbre/bibtex-autocomplete/README.md

   Restrict which fields you wish to autocomplete.
 Field is a bibtex field (e.g. `author`, `doi`,...).
 So if you only wish to add missing doi's used `-c doi`.

 **Output formatting:**

+Unfortunately [bibtexparser](https://pypi.org/project/bibtexparser/) doesn't preserve format information, so this script will reformat your bibtex file.
+Here are a few options you can use to control the output format:

 - `--fa --align-values` pad fieldnames to align all values